annashipman/annashipman.github.io/_posts/2017-10-01-removing-mediawiki-cool-uris.md

 layout: blog_post
 ---

 I run the website for [SPA conference](http://www.spaconference.org).
 This conference has been running for more than 20 years, and I've been the web admin since 2014.
 This is about one step in updating a 20-year-old legacy PHP site into something more modern: removing the integrated wiki.

-The story is in two parts.
-This part is about how I made sure links to the old wiki still worked.
+The story is in two parts and this  part is about how I made sure links to the old wiki still worked.
 It involves many, many things I learned about `.htaccess`.

 To read about the actual changes I made to the site, see my previous post: [Removing MediaWiki from SPA: changes to the site](/jfdi/removing-mediawiki-site-changes.html).